ran0027/etsy-candle-pricing-model/README.md

 # Predicting Candle Sales Price on Etsy

-Data on 6040 candles was scraped from the Etsy search results for candles (more information about the scraping process can be found [here](Archives/web-scraping.ipynb)) to build a [value-based pricing model](https://www.indeed.com/career-advice/career-development/pricing-modeling) for an entrepreneur who wants to start selling candles on Etsy (or re-price their candles), who wants to go beyond a simple cost-plus pricing model which doesn't take market demand into account.
+Data on 6040 candles was scraped from the Etsy search results for candles (more information about the scraping process can be found [here](Archives/web-scraping.ipynb)) to build a value-based pricing model for an entrepreneur who wants to start selling candles on Etsy (or re-price their candles.)

-The final model achieved an RMSE of \\$1.56 and an $R^2$ of 0.91 on the test set (with outliers removed), making it a reasonable model for pricing a "typical" candle sold on Etsy (a single candle being sold for \\$15 to \\$30.)
-For sets of candles or personalized candles, which tend to sell for a higher price, this model is not appropriate.
+The final model achieved an RMSE ("average error", of sorts) of \\$1.56 and explains about 91% of the variance in the test set (with outliers removed), making it a reasonable model for pricing a "typical" candle sold on Etsy. *For sets of candles or personalized candles, which tend to sell for a higher price, this model is not appropriate.*

 ![Softly glowing candles on a white background](images/readme_header.png)